airr-community/ogrdb_contrib/README.md

 Notes on the fields will be found in the table below.

-2. **Create Evidence File**: Populate `sequence_evidence_blank.csv` with genomic evidence details
+2. **Create Evidence File**: Populate `sequence_evidence_blank.csv` with genomic sequence details for those alleles for which you have it.
+If you have no genomic evidence to provide, skip to step 5.

-Make a copy of the provided template `sequence_evidence_blank.csv`.
+Make a copy of the provided template `templates/sequence_evidence_blank.csv`.
 For each allele with an `Unrearranged` or `Unrearranged and rearranged` inference type, create one or more rows in this file (the `evidence file`) documenting the genomic evidence.
+Create one row for each separate piece of evidence you have: there an be more than one row for an allele.
 Each row should include:

 - `gene_label`
 - `sequence`